bigardone/bigardone.github.com/source/blog/2016-01-20-trello-tribute-with-phoenix-and-react-pt-6.html.markdown

 ```

 It basically renders the form and calls the ```signIn```action creator when submitting
 it.
-I will also be connected to the store to get its props which will be updated
+It will also be connected to the store to get its props which will be updated
 through the session reducer, so we can display validation errors to the user.

 ### The action creator